Office hours: Mon-Fri 8:00 AM to 4:30 PM.

 Multiple labs are running tests for the COVID 19 SARS-CoV-2 virus RNA and virus antibody.
 The antibody test requires a blood draw or fingerstick blood sample.
 The active RNA test requires a nasal swab most of the time.

 If you feel you should be tested for active COVID 19, please call the office.
-The availability of COVID 19 testing changes OFTEN.
-I will do my best to get you tested in an expeditious fashion.
+I'll do my best to get you tested in an expeditious fashion.
 There are multiple options.
+I am able to collect specimens in the office to be processed at Houston Methodist Clear Lake Hospital and another reference lab.

 I am able to test for SARS-CoV-2 IgM and IgG ANTIBODY with a fingerstick test in my office; the results are available in several minutes.
 Please call the office if you would like to have this test performed.